 Shameless self-promotion aside, this surely beats another Brian Eno album.
 What you'll get is a regularly updated What Hi-Fi? playlist featuring tunes we've been using over the past month for testing and reviewing purposes.

 Like what you hear?
-If you're feeling nostalgic, you could also treat yourself to our one-off Lockdown Playlist on Spotify and Tidal.
+If you're feeling nostalgic, you could also treat yourself to our one-off Lockdown Playlist on Spotify (opens in new tab) and Tidal (opens in new tab).
 Think Lost In The Supermarket by The Clash, Outkast's So Fresh, So Clean, Iggy Pop's I'm Bored and Music For A Nurse by Oceansize, for starters.